axonivy-market/google-translate-connector/google-translate-connector-product/README.md

 - Supports you with an easy-to-copy demo implementation to reduce your integration effort.
 - Enables low-code citizen developers to provide multi-lingual user interfaces.

 ## Demo

 Translates texts via API.

 ## Setup

-Prepare a Google Translate Key API
+Please access "Google Developers Console" page at http://code.google.com/apis/console.
+Use your Google Account to order an API key
 Copy the API-Key of your account into

 `config/variables.yaml` under